 There are two palaces here built 150 years apart.
 Enjoy the wonderful works of art, famous tapestries, see the celebrated maze, the ‘real tennis’ court and the oldest vine in the world and wander in the beautiful gardens.

 A fairy-tale castle and favourite home of the Queen and easily accessible as a half day or full day trip from London.
 It is the oldest and largest occupied castle in the world.
-Let me take you on a tour of the precincts of the Castle, view the elegant St George’s chapel where Prince Harry and Ms Meghan Markle are due to be married.
+Let me take you on a tour of the precincts of the Castle, view the elegant St George’s chapel where Prince Harry and Ms Meghan Markle were married.
 Visit the State Apartments and enjoy the exquisite pieces of art, among them works by Peter Paul Rubens, Canaletto and Anthony van Dyck.
 See the delightful Queen Mary’s Dolls’ House, a perfect aristocratic English house in miniature.
 Enjoy lunch by the river then wander the tiny streets of Eton.
 You might catch sight of schoolboys dressed in formal tailcoats.

 A fabulous Royal day out!